hunterxcobby/100-days-of-code/log.md

    - Integrate these functionalities with the main interface.
    - Investigate and resolve issues related to terminal release after program termination.

 The session was productive, focusing on creating an engaging user interface and laying the groundwork for phonebook functionalities.
 The loading animation and persistent buttons contribute to a more user-friendly experience.
-We also discussed plans for the next session, which includes integrating the C program and expanding phonebook features.
+We also learned plans for the next session, which includes integrating the C program and expanding phonebook features.

 **link to project:**  [PhoneBook](https://github.com/hunterxcobby/phonebook)